 General Manager – Legal & Policy

-Helen joined us in February 2016 and leads our legal and policy work, including complaints resolution and governance.
-She has over 15 years’ experience in law, complaints management and policy.
-Prior to Engineering New Zealand, Helen worked mainly in the health sector, including as Principal Legal Advisor at the Health and Disability Commissioner and the Director of Patient Safety at the Ministry of Health Services in British Columbia Canada.
-In 2017 Helen was awarded the In-house Lawyers’ Association of New Zealand’s Private Sector In-house Lawyer of the Year and Innovation awards for her work leading the redesign of our complaints resolution process.
+I joined Engineering New Zealand in February 2016 and I’m responsible for leading our legal and policy work, including complaints resolution, governance and thought leadership.
+I have over 15 years’ experience in law, complaints management and policy.
+Prior to Engineering New Zealand, I worked mainly in the health sector, including as Principal Legal Advisor at the Health and Disability Commissioner and the Director of Patient Safety at the Ministry of Health Services in British Columbia Canada.
+I love that every day I get to work on building public trust and confidence in this amazing profession, and ensuring that we speak out influentially on issues that matter to engineers and New Zealanders.
+In 2017 I was honoured to be awarded the In-house Lawyers’ Association of New Zealand’s Private Sector In-house Lawyer of the Year and Innovation awards for the redesign of our complaints resolution process.